AriFordsham/GHCWiki/faq.md

 The [Building Guide](http://www.haskell.org/ghc/docs/latest/html/building) has all the details on how to bootstrap GHC on a new platform.

+## GHC on Linux

+### I Can't run GHCi on Linux, because it complains about a missing `libreadline.so.3`.

+The "correct" fix for this problem is to install the correct RPM for the particular flavour of Linux on your machine.
+If this isn't an option, however, there is a hack that might work: make a symbolic link from `libreadline.so.4` to `libreadline.so.3` in `/usr/lib`.
+We tried this on a SuSE 7.1 box and it seemed to work, but YMMV.

+## GHC on Solaris

+### Solaris users may sometimes get link errors due to libraries needed by GNU Readline.

+We suggest you try linking in some combination of the termcap, curses and ncurses libraries, by giving `-ltermcap`, `-lcurses` and `-lncurses` respectively.
+If you encounter this problem, we would appreciate feedback on it, since we don't fully understand what's going on here.
+The build fails in readline.

+It has been reported that if you have multiple versions of the readline library installed on Linux, then this may cause the build to fail.
+If you have multiple versions of readline, try uninstalling all except the most recent version.

+## GHC on Windows

+### My program that uses a really large heap crashes on Windows.

+For utterly horrible reasons, programs that use more than 128Mb of heap won't work when compiled dynamically on Windows (they should be fine statically compiled).

+### I can't use readline under GHCi on Windows

+In order to load the readline package under GHCi on Windows, you need to make a version of the readline library that GHCi can load.
+Instructions for GHC 6.2.2. are here.

+### Ctrl-C doesn't work on Windows

+When running GHC under a Cygwin shell on Windows, Ctrl-C sometimes doesn't work.
+The workaround is to use Ctrl-Break instead.

+## Why isn't GHC available for .NET?

+It wouldd make a lot of sense to give GHC a .NET back end, and it's a question that comes up regularly.
+The reason that we haven't done it here, at GHC HQ, is because it's a more substantial undertaking than might at first appear (see below).
+Furthermore, it'd permanently add a complete new back-end platform for us to maintain.
+Given our rather limited development effort, we have so far not bitten the bullet, and we have no immediate plans to do so.

+It would be a good, well-defined project for someone else to tackle, and we would love to see it done.
+There is some good groundwork already done:

+- Sigbjorn Finne did a simple interop implementation that allows a Haskell program to be compiled to native code (as now) but to call .NET programs via a variant of the FFI.
+I don't think this work is in active use, and I'd be surprised if it worked out of the box, but it could probably be revived with modest effort

+- Andre Santos and his colleagues at UFPE in Brazil are working on a .NET back end, that generates CLR IL, though I don't know where they are up to.

+- Nigel Perry and Oliver Hunt have a Haskell.NET prototype that works using GHC to compile to Core, and then compiling Core to NET.
+I'm not sure what stage it is at.

+- GHC.Net would be extra attractive if there was a Visual Studio integration for GHC.
+Substantial progress on this has been made in 2004 by Simon Marlow, Krasimir Angelov, and Andre Santos and colleagues.

+There may be others that I don't know of.
+If anyone wants to join in this effort, do contact the above folk.
+And please keep us informed!

+Here's a summary of why it's a non-trivial thing to do:

+- The first thing is to generate native CLR Intermediate Language (IL).
+That's not really hard.
+Requires thinking about representations for thunks and functions, and it may not be particularly efficient, but it can surely be done.
+An open question is about whether to generate verifiable IL or not.
+The trouble here is that Haskell's type system is more expressive than the CLR's in some ways, notably the use of higher-kinded type variables.
+So, to generate verifiable IL one is bound to need some run-time casts, and it's not clear how to minimise these.

+At first blush this is \*all\* you need do.
+But it isn't!

+- Next, you need to think about how to inter-operate with .NET libraries.
+You don't really want to write "foreign import..." for each and every import.
+You'd like GHC to read the CLR meta-data directly.
+But there are lots of tricky issues here; see the paper that Mark Shields and I wrote about "Object-oriented style overloading for Haskell".

+- Now you need to figure out how to implement GHC's primitive operations:

+  - the I/O monad
+  - arbitrary precision arithmetic
+  - concurrency
+  - exceptions
+  - finalisers
+  - stable pointers
+  - software transactional memory

+  Not all of these are necessary, of course, but many are used in the libraries.
+The CLR supports many of them (e.g. concurrency) but with a very different cost model.

+- Last, you have to figure out what to do for the libraries.
+GHC has a pretty large library, and you either have to implement the primops on which the library is based (see previous point), or re-implement it.
+For example, GHC's implementation of I/O uses mutable state, concurrency, and more besides.
+For each module, you need to decide either to re-implement it using .NET primitives, or to implement the stuff the module is based on.

+These challenges are mostly broad rather than deep.
+But to get a production quality implementation that runs a substantial majority of Haskell programs "out of the box" requires a decent stab at all of them.

+---

+# Other frequently asked questions

 ## Do I have to recompile all my code if I upgrade GHC?